Smart Ways to Back Up iPhone With and Without iTunes

 - Select the desired iTunes backup file and click on the “Restore” button.

-- Wait for a while and make sure that your device is connected to the system as the backup is restored.
+- Wait for a while, and ensure that your device is connected to the system as the backup is restored.
 Your iOS device would be restarted with the restored content of the backup file.

 Drawbacks of iTunes when it comes to restoring iTunes backup: